PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Method

 \section{Method}

-The multipatch method is applicable to any numerical simulation code in which the computational domain is discretized into a fixed set of discrete grid-cells, and the primary dependent variables, the ones exchanged between patches as boundary conditions, are the same in every patch.
-For development and testing purposes, we have used it with the finite volume general relativistic hydrodynamics code {\it HARM3D} \citep{Noble2009} running in every patch, but it should be consistent with a great many simulation codes.
-Subject to the stipulation about variable consistency, different codes can run in different patches.
+We have designed our multipatch software to be compatible with any numerical simulation code in which the computational domain is discretized into a fixed set of discrete grid-cells, and the primary dependent variables, the ones exchanged between patches as boundary conditions, are the same in every patch.
+It also requires the geometric factors relevant to the operators of vector calculus to be defined in terms of metric elements; this is done as a matter of course in relativistic codes, but it is also a feature of a number of contemporary Newtonian codes such as Athena++ and the most recent version of Zeus \citep{Athena++,Sorathia2013}.
+For development and testing purposes, we have used it with the finite volume general relativistic hydrodynamics code \HARM \citep{Noble2009} running in every patch.
+In the near future, we plan to port it to other codes to demonstrate its flexibility.
+We expect that, subject to the stipulation about variable consistency, it will be possible for different codes to run in different patches.